For a fantasy family weekend with nothing but walks on the beach, board games, spa time, and lobster at every meal.

 Family Activities at Inn By the Sea

-Lobster Boat Adventure
+A Maine Lobster Boat Adventure

 The Lobster Company is adjacent to the dock, and guests can buy their lobster on the boat at wholesale prices and deliver it to the counter at the restaurant for them to steam.

-The best hotel for dogs.
+Inn By The Sea is the best hotel for dogs.
 Period.

-Other suites at Inn By The Sea
+Other family suites at Inn By The Sea

 Their desire to pamper me was moving and so sweet.
 I credit the Inn by the Sea for putting me in such a delightful mood that my children thought I deserved such special loving care.
-And while my four-year-old had yet to show any promise a reflexologist, I found his, “Mama, how did you like your treatment?” question to be one of my favorite summer memories from the trip.
+And while my youngest had yet to show any promise as a reflexologist, I found his, “Mama, how did you like your treatment?” question to be one of my favorite memories from the trip.

-Their Best: The New Beach Suites
+Their Best: The New Beach Suite Guest Rooms

-Dining at Inn By The Sea
+Sea Glass: The Inn By The Sea Restaurant

 My children were always able to find healthy choices they liked, too.